call me ishmael

 As featured in Terror House Magazine…

-The old man wakes up and once again refuses to come to terms with the reality of his battered knees and gnarled fingers and perpetual bloat.
+The old man wakes up and once again refuses to forfeit to the reality of his battered knees and gnarled fingers and perpetual bloat.
 Yesterday he was young.
-Yesterday he smelled vanilla cupcake body spray on the hoodie of a girl at the movie theater who didn’t kiss him but gave him the first feeling of wanting to kiss someone.
-He smelled cheap beer and blueberry swishers and then later Givenchy and Chanel and cigarettes in New York.
-Orange creamsicle skies howling with creosote and desert clay air.
+Yesterday there was vanilla cupcake body spray on the hoodie of a girl at the movie theater who didn’t kiss him but gave him the first feeling of wanting to kiss someone.
+Then there were cheap beer and blueberry swishers, then later still Givenchy and Chanel and Black Spirits in New York City.
 Now it’s the smell of young fighters’ sweat and the pah pah pat of gloves on the bag.

-The timer beeps and he shuffles throughout the ring in his slippers throwing up mitts with a speed that betrays the pace of his shuffle.
+The timer beeps and he shuffles in his slippers throughout the ring, throwing up mitts with a speed that betrays the pace of his shuffle.
 The young men respect him and his made-up-but-only-known-to-him theory for fighting.
-He would say things like ‘love boxing like you hate yourself’ or ‘don’t eat dinner tonight but do get yer dick sucked.’
+He would say things like ‘love boxing like you hate yourself’ or ‘don’t eat dinner tonight but do get your dick sucked.’
 The boys eat it up with only semi skepticism.
-The girls don’t mind him calling them tough bitches, but they do throw extra weight into the mitts, pushing him back a step, and on occasion miss the mitts and clip his chin and he laughs and tells them to give him another as he crosses his arms behind his back and takes a heavy slug and then another when he asks for it.
+The girls don’t mind him calling them tough bitches, but they throw extra weight into the mitts, pushing him back a step, and on occasion will miss the mitts and clip his chin and he laughs and tells them to give him another as he crosses his arms behind his back and takes a heavy slug then another when he asks for it.

 He wakes up in an empty bed and walks into the kitchen to find an old woman reading the news.
-Her hair is more white than black now, but there’s still some there.
-Her eyes have stayed bright and she sits up straight and drinks her coffee with an elegance he’ll never stop loving.
-Still though, he aches and remembers the senses of his youth and hers, the physical ugly gorgeous passion and spontaneity of it; the luxury of being alone, the thing that makes two people their own that disappears with each passing year of togetherness that leads to a bond that doesn’t require niceties and compliments to the point that those things feel like luxuries when they do occur.
+Her hair is mostly white, but some black still creeps through like light rippling through a reef.
+Her eyes have never changed and she sits up straight drinking her coffee with an elegance he’ll never stop loving.
+Still though, he aches and remembers the senses of his youth and hers––its body, its ugly gorgeous fever, and the luxury of being alone, the thing that makes two people their own that disappears with each passing year of togetherness which leads to a bond that doesn’t require niceties and compliments to the point that those things feel like luxuries when they do occur.
 Togetherness that makes them one, that is beyond the senses.

-He kisses her and makes a coffee and takes it down to the complex pool.
-He eases in to the jacuzzi and thinks of his late dad.
+He kisses her and makes a coffee and takes it down to the community pool.
+He eases in to the jacuzzi and thinks of his dad who’d died decades ago.
 The slow grace in the way a father moves.
-Ways that seemed innate in his dad when he was younger, that he began to notice in himself a long time ago.
-Laying out in the jacuzzi splayed strategically so that his belly doesn’t fold but the morning sun falls on him still and his aching knees are soothed; the duck waddle flap of feet on wet concrete as he walks back to the condo sounding like summers long past.
+Ways that seemed innate in his dad when the old man was young, that he began to notice in himself a long time ago.
+Laying out in the jacuzzi splayed strategically so that his belly doesn’t fold but the morning sun falls on him still and his aching knees are soothed; the duck waddle flap of wet feet on warm concrete as he walks back to the condo sounding like summers long past.

 The old man tells the new guy to relax.
-He tells him he’s flat-footed as a fucking platypus and tells the skeleton how beautiful his footwork is but to not hold back with his right hand—he’s depending on his jab more than he should, he has a beautiful right hand.
-The bell chimes again and the new guy grunts.
-The skeleton hits him with another jab, slips another hook, then counters with his own, knocking the new guy back.
-The new guy leans into him and walks him, practically lifts him, to the corner and makes it near impossible for him to move.
-The skeleton tries to get out, but the new guy is throwing hard clenched strikes to his kidneys until he takes a half-step back and puts the skeleton to his knees with a short vicious hook just below his ear.
+He tells him that he’s flat-footed as a fucking platypus and tells the skeleton how beautiful his footwork is but to not hold back with his right hand.
+He’s depending on his jab more than he should; he has a beautiful right hand.
+The bell sounds again and the new guy gets up, winded and grunting.
+The skeleton lands another clean jab, slips another hook, countering with his own and knocking the new guy back.
+The new guy leans into him and practically lifts him to the corner where he hugs him against the ropes.
+The skeleton tries to get out, but the new guy finds an angle to dig into him with bitter and relentless kidney-shots until he takes a half-step back and puts the skeleton to his knees with a short vicious hook just below his ear.
 The old man says it’s a spar, goddammit!
-He tends to the skeleton with a splash of water and a loving slap to the face and takes his gloves off before sliding him out of the ring.
-He puts the gloves on himself and steps toward the new guy.
-The new guy smiles thinking the old man is joking until he eats a straight right that opens his upper lip.
+He tends to the skeleton with a splash of water and a loving slap to the face then takes his gloves off before sliding the kid out of the ring.
+He laces up his own gloves and steps toward the new guy.
+The new guy smiles thinking the old man is joking until he eats a sloppy right hand that opens his lip.
 He touches at it then takes another and another.

 The new guy pushes the old man away and puts a hand out as if to say stop.
-The old man comes forward and, as he cocks another punch, is stopped with a solid right that puts him on the mat.
-Other fighters who’d been watching ringside step in and help him up, others coming for the new guy.
-He leaves the ring as they lunge at him and snatches up his bag before leaving altogether.
+The old man comes forward and, as he cocks another punch, is stopped with a hook that puts him on the mat.
+Some fighters who’d been watching ringside step in and help him up, while others went for the new guy.
+The new guy leaves the ring and snatches up his bag before he’s cursed out the door.
 The old man stands up and limps to the restroom.
 He splashes water on his face and looks in the mirror at his swelling eye.
-He forces a smile and goes to his car without saying anything.
-The old woman asks him what he’s doing home early and then, oh my god what happened to you.
+He squints and feels the familiar ache.
+The fighters walk him to his car without a word.
+The old woman asks him what he’s doing home early and then, oh my god what happened to you?
 He tells her that he keeps getting older, but they stay the same age.
 She gives him a kiss over his eyelid and asks him if he wants to walk the dog with her.
 He says: gladly.

 on creativity